nguyenyou/scalawind/README.md

 <p align="center">
   <br/>
-  <a href="https://github.com/nguyenyou/scalawind">Scalawind</a> is a Zero-runtime Typesafe Tailwindcss in Scala
+  <a href="https://github.com/nguyenyou/scalawind">Scalawind</a> is a Zero-Runtime Typesafe Tailwindcss in Scala
   <br/><br/>
 </p>